Piggybacking (data transmission): Advantages and disadvantages

 Disadvantages: The receiver can jam the service if it has nothing to send.
 This can be solved by enabling a counter (receiver timeout) when a data frame is received.
 If the count ends and there is no data frame to send, the receiver will send an ACK control frame.
 The sender also adds a counter (emitter timeout).
 If the counter ends without receiving confirmation, the sender assumes packet loss, and sends the frame again.

+Piggybacking introduces a complication not present with separate acknowledgements.
+How long should the data link layer wait for a packet onto which to piggyback the acknowledgement?
+If the data link layer waits longer than the sender’s timeout period, the frame will be retransmitted, defeating the whole purpose of having acknowledgements.